Sean Bean

 Why I Always Die In Movies: Sean Bean Explains His Characters» Perpetual Death Sentences

-Bean also left a mark with his portrayal of the charismatic rogue Ian Howe in the adventure film "National Treasure."
-His character, driven by greed, was not so straightforward in Bean's execution, especially when juxtaposed against Nicolas Cage's character (Ben, the archaeologist).
-"The only film where Sean Bean's character doesn't die," joked the audience.
+Bean also made his mark as the charismatic rogue Ian Howe in the adventure film "National Treasure."
+Bean's portrayal of the greed-driven character proved more complex than expected, especially when pitted against Nicolas Cage's archaeologist Ben.
+"The only film where Sean Bean's character doesn't die," audiences joked.

 A scene from 'National Treasure'